Will AI Destroy Humanity? Can Humans Escape AI Doomsday Debate

 But at the top of that are human beings who are creating the systems, human beings determining how the systems are used.

-But for right now, what we know is that people like Mark Zuckerberg run companies that are willing to produce bots that are intended to form emotional bonds with children and at least up until last week it was company policy to allow them to seduce them in softcore ways or you have people like Alex Carp who are very reckless in their rhetoric around how their technologies are being used by governments around the world,
+But for right now, what we know is that people like Mark Zuckerberg run companies that are willing to produce bots that are intended to form emotional bonds with children.

-including Israel, including Ukraine, U.S. obviously, and a number of our allies, that accelerate the process of killing other human beings.
+Or you have people like Alex Karp who are very reckless in their rhetoric around how their technologies are being used by governments around the world, including Israel, including Ukraine, U.S. obviously, and a number of our allies that accelerate the process of killing other human beings.

 You have Lockheed Martin, Boeing, Raytheon, counterparts across the world who are creating similar systems.

-But at the top of that hierarchy is a human being made making these these decisions and It comes down to whether you trust their judgment in the use of these machines and piloting these machines.
+And it comes down to whether you trust their judgment in the use of these machines and piloting these machines.

 So then that's actually a question about the humans, though.

-It is a question about AI.
+It is not a question about AI.

-Business life, in the case of social life, it's both about the humans at the top producing, deploying, investing in these machines and it's about the humans at the receiving end who by and large are choosing this.
+And it's about the humans at the receiving end who by and large are choosing this.

-They're like, oh yeah, this is great.
+They're like, oh, yeah, this is great.

-I'm doing my homework.
+Let's do my homework.

-I'm going to research it so much faster.
+My research is so much faster.

 I think that the ideas about sentient AI or willful AI, AI with its own volition, I don't think that those ideas should be discounted because it has more decision-making power, more degrees of freedom than it did before.